 We enjoy lots of really cheap days out – many of which you only have to pay for parking, petrol and a picnic, however there are times when I think it’s worth spending just slightly more to have a really cool experience with the children – that still doesn’t come at the cost of one of the ‘bigger days out’.
 Knebworth House park and gardens fits that criteria – we had one of our best days out when we visited in July 2018.
-I struggled to cram everything into a one minute video, but these are the best bits.

 Where is Knebworth House park and Gardens?

 Knebworth house is a grade two listed country home situated in Knebworth, Hertfordshire.
 It’s most famous for it’s grounds having hosted a number of big concerts including Robbie Williams and Oasis.
 It’s also known for featuring in various tv and films.
 The postcode is SG1 2AX.
 It’s about 45-50 minutes from where we live in Milton Keynes – we found the fastest route was joining at A1 via the A421, but you can join the A1 further south.